 Described as “sunny”, “supple” and “soaring,” Carley DeFranco is an adventurous soprano known for her committed dramatic portrayals.
-Carley has sung 70 cantatas with Emmanuel Music in their weekly Bach Cantata Series as well as the Mass in B Minor, St. Matthew Passion, St. Mark Passion, Easter Oratorio, John Harbison’s Supper at Emmaus, Abraham, and Handel’s Ode for St. Cecilia’s Day.
-She was Angelo in the staged recording of La Resurrezione and Lucy Lockit in Britten's The Beggar’s Opera.
-Her solo cantata highlights from Emmanuel Music include Jauchzet Gott in allen Landen!
-BWV 51, Selig ist der Mann BWV 57, and Ach Gott wie manches Herzeleid, BWV 58.
-The 2021-22 season brings more cantatas, the Magnificat and St. John Passion.
+She has sung more than 70 cantatas with Emmanuel Music in their weekly Bach Cantata Series as well as the Mass in B Minor, Magnificat, St. Matthew Passion, St. Mark Passion, Easter Oratorio, John Harbison’s Supper at Emmaus, Abraham, and Handel’s Ode for St. Cecilia’s Day.
+Carley was Angelo in Emmanuel’s staged recording of La Resurrezione and Lucy Lockit in Britten's The Beggar’s Opera.
+Solo cantata highlights include Jauchzet Gott in allen Landen!
+BWV 51, Selig ist der Mann BWV 57, Ach Gott wie manches Herzeleid, BWV 58 and Harbison’s Chorale Cantata.

-Carley’s operatic credits include Susanna (Le nozze di Figaro) with Boston Opera Collaborative and Greater Worcester Opera, The Rose (The Little Prince) with NEMPAC Opera Project, the title role in Alcina with Opera del West, Yvette (La Rondine) with Boston Opera Collaborative, and many world premieres in Boston Opera Collaborative’s critically-acclaimed annual festival of ten-minute operas: Opera Bites.
-In the 2021-22 season, Carley débuts with the Boston Lyric Opera chorus in Cavalleria Rusticana and Champion: an opera in jazz by Terence Blanchard.
+Carley’s operatic credits include Susanna (Le nozze di Figaro) with Boston Opera Collaborative, The Rose (The Little Prince) with NEMPAC Opera Project, the title role in Alcina with Opera del West and many premieres in Boston Opera Collaborative’s critically-acclaimed festival of ten-minute operas: Opera Bites.
+This year, Carley joins the Boston Lyric Opera chorus for Cavalleria Rusticana and Champion (Terence Blanchard).

-Carley was the 2018-19 Lorraine Hunt Lieberson Fellow with Emmanuel Music and a 2019 Fellow with American Bach Soloists. www.carleydefranco.com
+Carley was the 2018-19 Lorraine Hunt Lieberson Fellow with Emmanuel Music and a 2019 Fellow with American Bach Soloists.
+She’s originally from Rush, NY and now lives in Somerville, MA. www.carleydefranco.com